huntzhan/MyGoogleDict/README.md

 * **record.py** for reading and writing search records.
 * **share.py** for shared code.
 * **data_io.py** for read/write records and configurations.
-* **install.py** for install the program, which would be covered in details later.

-##Installation
+## Release and To-Do List
+### To-Do List
+#### 0.2
+* Introduce more error dectection strategy, such as dectecting misspelling input.
+* Implement unit tests.
+* Design record management strategy.
+* Design a well-formatted user report which displays user's searching history in a period(maybe a month).

+### Release List
+#### 0.1

+* Implement basic functionality, such as display the result of translation, read and write records.
+* Packaged and uploaded the project, enable user to download it through 'pip install' command.

+#Installation

 	pip install mgd

 ##Data Storage and Configuration

-Records and configuration file would be stored in ~/.mgd/.
+Records and configuration file would be stored in **~/.mgd/**:

+* **~/.mgd/config** stroes the configuration of mgd.
 Currently, you can configure the default languages of the program.

-##Usage
+* **~/.mgd/cache.xml** serves as a cache to record.xml.gz.
+* **~/.mgd/config/record.xml.gz** stores records in xml.gz format.

+#Usage
 Example of usage:

 	$ mgd -r